Step 2 – before you apply

 When completing the form you should bear in mind any plans you have for moving from your present address.

-If you change your address between submitting your application and 15 December 2023, we can use your new address when allocating places, as long as you can provide proof of your new address.
+If you change your address between submitting your application and 16 February 2024, we'll use your new address when allocating places, as long as you can provide proof of your new address.
 However, any change of preference submitted will be considered a late application.

 Because the number of places available in each school is limited, it may not be possible to use your new address unless you quote your actual move date.
 You'll also need to provide written confirmation from your estate agent or solicitor that contracts have been signed and exchanged.